aplanillo/aplanillo.github.io/_posts/2023-11-15-categorical-rasters-in-terra.md

 <img src="/assets/images_tutorials/plot reclass table-1.png" style="display: block; margin: auto;" />

-If we want to go to the old labels, we just need to activate the old labels by indicating the column they are stored in {activeCat} function
+If we want to go to the old labels, we just need to activate the old labels by indicating the column they are stored in
+<code>activeCat</code> function

 ``` r
 activeCat(ras_new_cat) <- 1